nyasu3w/mrubyc-m5/README.md

 Placed in "projects" directory.
 - demo of functions (total_demo)
 - limiting functions for compactness (only_display)
-- loading compiled rubyscript from SD (mrb_in_sd)
+- loading compiled rubyscript (mrb) from SD (mrb_in_sd)
 - extension of M5Stack-Avatar (m5stack-avatar)
+- extension for Encoder of M5Dial (m5dial)
+- extension for wifi to http get (wifi)

 ## directory structure
     mrubyc-m5/
        +- lib/
        |   +- mrubyc-m5 : main library of this project
-       +- projects/     : each projects of mruby/c-m5
+       +- projects/     : example projects of mruby/c-m5
        |   + total_demo
        |        :
        +- src : almost same as original mruby/c. hal.c and hal.h are added